 Overview

-This subclause defines the procedure for establishing a shared key between a FILS STA and AP using FILS Shared Key authentication that uses shared symmetric keys between the STA and the TTP.
+This subclause defines the procedure for establishing a shared key between a FILSO and FILSR using FILS Shared Key authentication that uses shared symmetric keys between the FILSO and the TTP.

-A STA may initiate FILS Shared Key authentication either with a FILS AP that is connected to a TTP that shares a valid key, called an rRK, as defined in IETF RFC 6696 with the STA, or with a FILS AP with whom it shares a cached PMKSA.
+A STA or non-AP MLD may initiate FILS Shared Key authentication either with a FILS AP or AP MLD that is connected to a TTP that shares a valid key, called an rRK, as defined in IETF RFC 6696 with the STA or non-AP MLD, or with a FILS AP or AP MLD with whom it shares a cached PMKSA.
 If neither of these cases applies, a full EAP exchange may be performed via IEEE 802.1X authentication to establish rRK as defined in IETF RFC 6696 or another form of FILS authentication may be used to establish a shared PMKSA.
 When performing a full EAP exchange using RSNA to establish rRK, the Authentication algorithm number 0 (Open System) is used.

-EAP-RP signaling as defined in IETF RFC 5295 and IETF RFC 6696 is used to validate the mutual possession of rRK between the STA and the TTP.
+EAP-RP signaling as defined in IETF RFC 5295 and IETF RFC 6696 is used to validate the mutual possession of rRK between the FILSO and the TTP.
 EAP-RP signaling is encapsulated using a FILS Wrapped Data element in the Authentication frame.
-The AP unwraps the encapsulated EAP-RP packet received from the STA in the FILS Wrapped Data element and forwards the EAP-RP packet to the TTP using a transport that is out of scope of this standard.
-When the AP receives an EAP-RP packet from the TTP, the AP forwards the packet to the STA by encapsulating the EAP-RP packet in the FILS Wrapped Data element of the Authentication frame.
+The FILSR unwraps the encapsulated EAP-RP packet received from the FILSO in the FILS Wrapped Data element and forwards the EAP-RP packet to the TTP using a transport that is out of scope of this standard.
+When the FILSR receives an EAP-RP packet from the TTP, the FILSR forwards the packet to the FILSO by encapsulating the EAP-RP packet in the FILS Wrapped Data element of the Authentication frame.

-The message sequence is depicted in Figure 12-55 (FILS Shared Key authentication(#3596)).
+The message sequence, for the case where the FILSR is an AP and the FILSO is a STA, is depicted in Figure 12-55 (FILS Shared Key authentication(#3596)).

 The following subclauses are organized per each step as shown in Figure 12-55 (FILS Shared Key authentication(#3596)).

-Non-AP STA construction of Authentication frame
+FILSO construction of Authentication frame

-If the STA chooses to initiate FILS Shared Key authentication, it shall first choose a random 16-octet nonce and then determine whether to attempt PMKSA caching.
+If the STA or non-AP MLD (i.e. the FILSO) chooses to initiate FILS Shared Key authentication, it shall first choose a random 16-octet nonce and then determine whether to attempt PMKSA caching.
 If PMKSA caching is attempted, it shall generate a list of PMKSA identifiers.
-If the STA attempts to initiate EAP-RP, it shall construct an EAP-Initiate/Reauth packet per IETF RFC 6696, with the following clarifications:
+If the FILSO attempts to initiate EAP-RP, it shall construct an EAP-Initiate/Reauth packet per IETF RFC 6696, with the following clarifications:

 Regarding EAP-RP Flags: